DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 * each startup gets an office for 3 months, and enough money get their MVP polished and shipped
 * the terms and process are simple and transparent: $100k, 7.5% equity, 13 weeks

 The rest will take care of itself.
-Because equity is involved the incentives of founders and investors are aligned (unlike most of the Toronto-based )
+Because equity is involved the incentives of founders and investors are aligned (unlike many popular Toronto-based incubators).
+Incubators should not behave like charities but capitalist-based businesses.
+Take equity, be a partner with some skin in the game.

 ## Ego, Performance, Culture